stanford-ssi/sequoia-software/tutorials/circuit_python/tutorial_1.md

 ## Screen

 How do we actually read and write from the serial interface?
 There are several shell programs that can help us do this, like `screen`, `minicom`, `picocom`, `stty`, and `cu`.
-One of the most popular is screen.
+One of the most popular is `screen`.
-Screen is already installed on the Raspberry Pi.
+`screen` is already installed on the Raspberry Pi.
 To access the terminal with it, simply run
 ```bash
 screen /dev/ttyACM0 115200
 ```
-Exit screen with `Ctrl+a, \` (pressing `Ctrl + A`, releasing it, then pressing the \ key).
+Exit `screen` with `Ctrl+a, \` (pressing `Ctrl + A`, releasing it, then pressing the \ key).
-If screen has trouble starting up, try pressing return or `Ctrl + D` a couple times until you start seeing output.
+If `screen` has trouble starting up, try pressing return or `Ctrl + D` a couple times until you start seeing output.
 **Make sure to exit screen when you're done.**

-Another cool screen feature is detaching and reattaching the terminal.
-You can type `Ctrl + A, d` to dettach the screen session.
-You can then do other things like edit files, and reopen the same screen session just by running
+Another cool `screen` feature is detaching and reattaching the terminal.
+You can type `Ctrl + A, d` to dettach the `screen` session.
+You can then do other things like edit files, and reopen the same `screen` session just by running
 ```
 screen -r
 ```
-If you do detach the screen session, don't leave it deattached, or the next person will have trouble using screen!
-You can see full instructions on how to use screen by typing
+If you do detach the `screen` session, don't leave it deattached, or the next person will have trouble using `screen`!
+You can see full instructions on how to use `screen` by typing
 ```
 man screen
 ```